florentpoujol/Daneel/docs/dev/files/gui.md

 ## Input

 The `Input` component creates a field where users can write text.
 The game object needs to have a `TextRenderer` component as well.
-Interaction with the mouse are allowed by the [Mouse Inputs](/docs/mouse-input) script.
+Interaction with the mouse are allowed by the [MouseInput](mouse-input) component.

 As said in the "Working with pixels and cameras" paragraph, the game object hosting a hud component must